Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Gaussian Directed Acyclic Graph with Additive Interventions

 We now categorize interventions as instruments and invalid instruments.

-\begin{definition}[Instrument] An intervention is an instrument in a DAG if it satisfies: \begin{enumerate} \item [(A)] (Relevance) it intervenes on at least one primary variable; \item [(B)] (Exclusion) it does not intervene on more than one primary variable. \end{enumerate} Otherwise, it is an invalid instrument. \end{definition}
+\begin{definition}[DAG instrument] An intervention variable is an instrument in $\mathcal G$ if \begin{enumerate} \item [(A)] it intervenes on at least one primary variable in $\mathcal G$; \item [(B)] it does not intervene on more than one primary variable in $\mathcal G$. \end{enumerate} Otherwise, it is an invalid instrument in $\mathcal G$. \end{definition}

 Here, (A) requires an intervention to be active, while (B) prevents simultaneous interventions of a single intervention variable on multiple primary variables.
-This is critical to identifiability because in this situation an instrument on a cause variable $Y_1$ helps reveal its directed effect on an outcome variable $Y_2$, which would otherwise be impossible.
-Thus, the instruments are introduced to break the symmetry that results in non-identifiability of directed relations $Y_1 \rightarrow Y_2$ and $Y_2 \rightarrow Y_1$.
+This is critical to identifiability because an instrument on a (potential) cause variable $Y_1$ helps reveal its directed effect on an outcome variable $Y_2$, which breaks the symmetry in a Gaussian DAG that results in non-identifiability of directed relations $Y_1 \rightarrow Y_2$ and $Y_2 \rightarrow Y_1$.

+\begin{remark} The conventional definition of instrumental variable differs from Definition \ref{definition:instrument}.
+In the literature \citep{angrist1996identification}, an instrument $X$ for estimating the effect from a potential cause $Y_1$ to the outcome $Y_2$ is required to satisfy (i) $X$ is related to $Y_1$, called relevance, (ii) $X$ has no directed edge to the outcome $Y_2$, called exclusion, and (iii) $X$ is not related to unmeasured confounders, called unconfoundedness.
+In Definition \ref{definition:instrument}, (A) is the relevance property, (B) generalizes the exclusion property for a DAG model, and the unconfoundedness is satisfied because no confounder is present in model \eqref{equation:model}. \end{remark}

 Next, we make some assumptions on intervention variables to yield an identifiable model, where dependencies among intervention variables are permissible.